jake-yukich/jake-yukich/README.md

 ##

-(This is a new public-facing, non-proprietary account; repositories and code samples are currently under construction.)
+(This is a new public-facing, non-proprietary account; repositories and code samples are currently in progress.)